Explorer-Dong/TurboDiffusion/README.md

 - [ ] More hardware-level operator optimizations

 We welcome community members to help maintain and extend TurboDiffusion.
-We appreciate your interest in contributing.
 Welcome to join the TurboDiffusion Team and contribute together!

 ## Citation